Best Mac VPN in 2023

 ExpressVPN tops the list of best Mac VPNs for a number of reasons, some of which include the company's excellent customer support, reliable connections, fast speeds, and that you can use it on a number of devices with ease.
 It may not be the most affordable pick on this list, but ExpressVPN is hands-down the best VPN for Mac that you can buy right now.

-Like we said, it's a bit more expensive than some of the others, but right now you can get 15 months for just $99.95 (opens in new tab), which is a 49% discount.
+As we said, it's a bit more expensive than some of the others, but right now, you can get 15 months for just $99.95 (opens in new tab), which is a 49% discount.
 It breaks down to just $6.67 a month, which is by no means an expensive cost for something that you'll find yourself using daily.

 Best server options of any popular VPN